| how it all began |

 about to collide.
 Then with spare pieces I built a

-Light Racer Car with a design I found online.
+Light Racer Car with a design I found on Rebrickable.

 Mind you this was all before I REALLY got back into LEGO